Graham Joyce: Style and themes

-Publishers and critics alike have found difficulty in classifying Joyce's writing.
-His novels have been categorized as fantasy, science fiction, horror, and mainstream literature—with some even overlapping genres.
-Joyce utilizes a wide variety of settings and character perspectives.
-Settings include Scotland, The English Midlands, Greece, the Middle East, and the jungles of Thailand.
-He has penned for both adult and juvenile protagonists, with an emphasis on strong female characters.
-The greater unity in Joyce's works, however, lies in their thematic and philosophical topics.
 Bill Sheehan, who wrote the introduction for Partial Eclipse, states:

 American author, editor and literary critic Jeff VanderMeer said:

 Joyce published Memoirs of a Master Forger under a pseudonym, William Heaney.
-He told the Guardian that because it was 'a book about forged manuscripts, faked personalities and literary hoaxes ... it seemed like a fun way of doing it.'
+He told the Guardian that because it was 'a book about forged manuscripts, faked personalities and literary hoaxes ... it seemed like a fun way of doing it.'Some critics classify Joyce as a magic realist in the vein of such Latin American writers as Gabriel García Márquez or Julio Cortázar.

-The mystical or supernatural often play a pivotal role in Joyce's works.
-For this, he taps the mythical or folkloric associations of his settings.
-Joyce's treatment of these experiences is what distinguishes his novels from genre fiction.
-The supernatural is not seen as a conflict or an obstacle to be overcome, but rather an integral part of a natural order that a character must accept and integrate.
-Running parallel to these phenomena is the possibility of a rational or psychological explanation.
-This literary approach is influenced in part by Joyce's experiences with his own family:

-This particular quality has prompted some critics to classify Joyce as a magic realist in the vein of such Latin American writers as Gabriel García Márquez or Julio Cortázar.
 Joyce disagrees with this, feeling that his lineage is tied more closely to writers of the English "weird tale" such as Arthur Machen or Algernon Blackwood.
 He calls his style of writing "Old Peculiar."

 Film

 The short film Black Dust was released in 2012, produced by James Laws of Pretzel Films, scripted by Joyce and Laws.
 Currently, there are no feature-length films based on Joyce's novels or shorts.
 However, the film rights to Dreamside, The Tooth Fairy, and Dark Sister have all been optioned, as have Do the Creepy Thing, The Silent Land and Some Kind of Fairy Tale.